brianglass/anastasis/files/tues1mc.md

 E

-Fallen into an ocean of dread deeds and the tempest of the passions, I cry out, Â‘All-powerful Christ, bring me up with your mighty hand, and save me.Â’ ****
+Fallen into an ocean of dread deeds and the tempest of the passions, I cry out, ‘All-powerful Christ, bring me up with your mighty hand, and save me.’ ****

 Of the Martyrs